jdinhify/eslint-plugin-next-intl/docs/rules/use-router-from-next-intl.md

 # Use `useRouter` from `next-intl/client` instead of `next/navigation` (`next-intl/use-router-from-next-intl`)

+💼 This rule is enabled in the following configs: 🌐 `all`, ✅ `recommended`.

 🔧 This rule is automatically fixable by the [`--fix` CLI option](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix).

 <!-- end auto-generated rule header -->